MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 When you align your guide, if you’re using the HoloLens Commercial Suite, the alignment information is stored on your HoloLens so you don’t have to realign the guide every time you open it.
 You can re-align a guide at any time though if you feel the holograms are out of alignment.
 For more information, read about the **Alignment** button in the next section.

-# Get oriented with the Step card
+## Get oriented with the Step card

 When you open a guide, you’ll see the Step card, which is the hub of everything you do in a guide.
 The Step card  provides the instructions that you follow to complete a task.
 It also includes the two buttons that you use to navigate through a guide — the **Next Step** and **Go Back** buttons.
 As you go through the steps in a task, the Step card “tags along” with you on the HoloLens to keep your instructions where you need them.

 ![Step card with Next Step and Go Back buttons)](media/step-card.PNG "Step card with Next Step and Go Back buttons")

 > [!NOTE]
-> The screen shot above shows the first step of Example Guide, the guide created for the public preview release of Dynamics 365 Guides.
+> The screen shot above shows the first step of Example Guide, the guide created for the preview release of Dynamics 365 Guides.
 In Example Guide, the first step provides an overview of the tasks included in the guide.

 In addition to the **Next Step** and **Go Back** buttons, the Step card includes a number of different buttons and UI elements to help you take various actions.